thinkhero/hcdocs/README.md

-# dcrdocs
+# hcdocs

-Documentation for [Decred].
+Documentation for [Coolsnady].

 ## Installation

-dcrdocs is built with [MkDocs].
+hcdocs is built with [MkDocs].
 In order to install MkDocs you will need [Python] installed on your system, as well as the Python package manager, [pip].
 You can check if you have these already installed from the command line:

 ```bash
 $ python --version